coyotespike/coyotespike.github.io/_posts/2019-05-11-PatternedMeaning.md

 # Meaning Upon Meaning

-Straitjacketing meaning not only is too rigid, for someone used to more flexible and multidinuous sources of meaning, it is even distorting.
+Straitjacketing meaning not only is too rigid, for someone used to more flexible and multitudinuous sources of meaning, it is even distorting.
 When we release our attachment to the artificial light of a single transcendent source of meaning, we may find the twilight play of subtle shadows more complex and more satisfying.